samlewis158/MSC_ERP_SUB/readme.txt

   different reformed tariff scenarios and show their effect on electricity consumption
   - KPIS included total reduction perctange, peak reduction and load factor change

+Key Results

+Average elasticity of demand was estimated to be close to zero, highlighting limited responsiveness to pricing signals.

+S-learner models provided more granular insights but also suggested only modest demand shifting under dynamic tariffs.

+Aggressive reforms created higher peak reductions, but often at the expense of customer cost neutrality.

+The exploratory k-means clustering did not yield useful consumer groupings, but demonstrated attempts to uncover heterogeneity.